Bechen2468/YahooFinanceScraper/README.md

 # YahooFinanceScraper
-Webscraper utilizing selenium for extracting YahooFinance Data.
+A straight forward Webscraper extracting YahooFinance Data.
+Selenium required.

+WARNING!!!
+This tool is for for research purposise only!
+Webscraping violates YahooFinance-Terms of Service !